Visual inspection software in 2026: what actually matters before you buy

 4. What does it talk to?

 An inspection tool that cannot signal the PLC or the MES is an expensive camera.
-You'll use it for root-cause analysis after the fact, not for closing the loop on the line.
+You'll use it for root-cause analysis after the fact, not for closing the loop on the production line in real-time, and you'll lose the traceability that audits and corrective actions depend on.

 The integration layer is where most deployments silently stall.
-Not in the inspection itself, but in getting a pass/fail into the control system without three weeks of custom work.
+Not in the inspection itself, but in getting a pass/fail and a timestamped reject record into the control system without three weeks of custom work.

 The features to insist on:

-Webhooks or a REST API for everything the UI can do.
-If you want to push reject counts into your MES or post a Slack alert when scrap spikes, you need an API and documentation for it.
+- Webhooks or a REST API for everything the UI can do.
+If you want to push reject counts and quality control metrics into your MES or ERP, post a Slack alert when scrap spikes, or feed data into a corrective-actions dashboard, you need an API and documentation for it.

-A native connector to at least one common MES.
+- A native connector to at least one common MES or quality management system.
 Ignition, Tulip, and AVEVA System Platform are reasonable benchmarks.
 If the vendor cannot name a reference customer with an MES integration live, that integration does not exist.

-None of this shows up in accuracy benchmarks, but it is what turns a working inspection into a working line.
+None of this shows up in accuracy benchmarks, but it is what turns a working defect detection model into a working line.

 5. Does it scale from one line to a fleet?

 Your first deployment is one line.
 Your second is the same line on a different shift.
 Your third is a different product on a different line.
-By the time you're at ten deployments, the tooling that felt fine at one starts to fall apart.
+By the time you're at ten deployments, the tooling that felt fine at one starts to fall apart, and the providers who do not have a scalable architecture start showing it.

 What breaks first:

-Model management.
+- Model management.
 Can you push a model update from a central console, or do you walk to each line with a USB stick?
+On a scalable inspection platform you can roll out an algorithm change across 20 lines in minutes.

-Reporting.
+- Reporting.
 Can a plant manager see the scrap rate on line 4 without opening a different dashboard per device?
+The metrics should roll up automatically into one fleet view.

 Ask how the tool behaves at 20 lines, not one.
 Most vendors lose their shape somewhere between 3 and 10.
-The ones built for fleets from day one look almost identical at 1 line and 100.
+The ones built for fleets from day one look almost identical at 1 line and 100, and they are the providers worth shortlisting if your roadmap includes more than a single pilot.

 This is the feature gap that pushed us to design Enao Vision around central fleet management from the first deployment.
 Once you've managed models across multiple sites the old way, there is no going back.